nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 # 16. Logs and System Services

-Most significant central server services are the following:
+Most significant Central Server services are the following:

 | Service                           | Purpose                                                                                             |                                                     Log |
 |-----------------------------------|-----------------------------------------------------------------------------------------------------|--------------------------------------------------------:|